Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 So, if you want to use Slack as an effective team communication tool, you’ll need to look into one of its paid plans, which have all of the software’s advanced features.

 Microsoft Teams also has a free version and paid subscriptions.
-However, the free plan is intended for personal use, which is reflected in its basic functionalities, such as:
+However, one of the prominent Microsoft Teams disadvantages is that the free plan is intended for personal use, which is reflected in its basic functionalities, such as:

 • Encryption for files, calls, meetings, and messages, and